saptechengineer/mcp/README.md

-# Claude MCP Servers Collection
+# Local Claude MCP Servers Collection

 ![GitHub stars](https://img.shields.io/github/stars/saptechengineer/mcp?style=social)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-A professional collection of Model Calling Protocol (MCP) servers for enhancing Claude Desktop with external capabilities.
+A professional collection of locally-hosted Model Calling Protocol (MCP) servers for enhancing Claude Desktop with external capabilities while maintaining full control over your data and processing.

 > ⭐ **If you find this project useful, please consider giving it a star on GitHub to show your support!** ⭐